NoelV11/NoelV11/README.md

 ### 🔭 My Skills

-- Worked with tools used in SOC Analyst environments - like WireShark,Yara, Virus Total and Sandboxes
+- Worked with tools used in SOC Analyst environments - like WireShark,Yara,Impacket,Virus Total and Cuckoo Sandbox

 - Threat Intelligence